valkey-io/valkey-doc/commands/cluster-shards.md

 * role: The replication role of this node.
 * replication-offset: The replication offset of this node.
 This information can be used to send commands to the most up to date replicas.
 * health: Either `online`, `fail`, or `loading`.
 This information should be used to determine which nodes should be sent traffic.
 The `loading` health state should be used to know that a node is not currently eligible to serve traffic, but may be eligible in the future.
+* availability-zone (optional): The availability zone configured for this node.
+This field is returned only when the node has a non-empty `availability-zone` configuration value, and is omitted otherwise.

 The endpoint, along with the port, defines the location that clients should use to send requests for a given slot.
 A NULL value for the endpoint indicates the node has an unknown endpoint and the client should connect to the same endpoint it used to send the `CLUSTER SHARDS` command but with the port returned from the command.